enp0s10-GH/dockerpuppet/README.md

 cd dockerpuppet
 `

-Edit the install.sh file\
+Edit the `docker-compose.yml` and change `CERTNAME` to your servers certificate name given on your *puppetagent*.

+Create the Image, Build and start the Docker Container\
 `
-nano install.sh
-`\
-*You need to read all comments, to understand how it works*

-Create the Image and start the Docker Container\
+sudo docker-compose up
 `
-sudo docker-compose up -d
-`

-Switch in to the Terminal of the Container\
-`
-sudo docker exec -it dockerpuppet:latest /bin/bash
-`
+Finished!
+If you configured the puppetagent correctly and startet the Container, it should work.

+It doesnt work?
+Re-check your configuration or ask me!

 ## Requirements